Driving Test maneuvers dont fail on them!

 If you do this for all the stages, you shouldn't have a problem passing the driving test.

-Driving Lesson Video
+Driving Lesson Video Roundabouts

 Bay Parking